 For more tips on camping in the wild, such as picking a spot, and other FAQ, check out my guide here on How to wild camp.

-Equipment for Wild Camping
+Wild Camping Essentials

 I've divided the wild camping essentials that most people need into different sections below.
 I've also included wild camping gear suggestions which would be useful for hikers, bikers, and anyone that simply wants to pack a bag and go!